Zhangshitong-hub/MOF-MembraneConstructor/README.md

 Installation
 Download all four compressed packages in the "MOF_Membrane_Constructor" folder or the scripts compressed in the "source_code.zip" file.
 Extract them to a directory.

-To run the program on Windows (Windows 10/11), click on the Constructor.exe file in the /MOF_Membrane_Constructor folder (extracted from the MOF_Membrane_Constructor.zip.001-004 files).
+To run the program on Windows (Windows 10/11), click on the "Constructor.exe" file in the /MOF_Membrane_Constructor folder (extracted from the MOF_Membrane_Constructor.zip.001-004 files).
 Alternatively, you can run the Constructor.py file from the source code in a Python environment on Windows, Mac OS, or Linux, with the following packages installed: numpy 1.23.0, shapely 1.8.2, and pymatgen 2023.5.31.

 To install and run the program using Anaconda, follow these steps: